indimail/indimail-virtualdomains/.github/README-indimail.md

 done
 ```

 You also need to make sure that you have ten queues in /var/indimail/queue.
+The queues can be created using the [queue-fix(8)](https://github.com/indimail/indimail-mta/wiki/queue-fix.8) program.

 ```
 $ sudo /bin/bash